I’ve had the website of dahm adr overhauled. This is where I arbitrate and mediate.

 Please have a look: https://www.dahm.sg.

-Singapore has adopted the UNCITRAL Model Law on Electronic Transferable Records, to help electronic bills of lading (eBOL) get off the starting blocks after previous efforts have not been successful.
+Singapore has adopted the UNCITRAL Model Law on Electronic Transferable Records, in a bid to get electronic bills of lading (eBOL) off the ground after previous efforts failed.
 The Singapore Chamber of Maritime Arbitration has published the original English version of my article on the new law.
 Transportrecht, the transportation law journal, has published the German version.

 A friend sent me this piece about WhatsApp’s new privacy policy, asking for my take on it: ‘Expert: No need to panic over new WhatsApp policy’.